pragmagrid/pragmagrid.github.io/_posts/pragma34/2017-12-15-pragma34-registration.md

 short: registration
 ---

-Registration is now closed.
-Thank you for your participation.
+<strong>Registration is now closed.
+Thank you for your participation.</strong>
 <!--To register for PRAGMA / CENTRA Japan Meetings 2018, please go to the [registration page](https://acislab.wufoo.com/forms/pragmacentra-japan-meetings-2018/).<br>
 -->